A Coin: Plot

 Upon seeing images of destroyed buildings in Sarajevo shown to him by a friend who asked him if he could identify the architecture, the narrator begins to see them as empty, being unable to recognize any.

 Aida outlines the experience of sprinting through a sniper-covered zone, then mentioning the picture she sent the narrator depicting herself in front of a library in a bulletproof vest. the purchase of said vest became one of her happiest recent memories, as it would make it harder for snipers to kill her; they would need to hit a clean shot to her head, as her body would be protected.
 For a similar reason, Aida would cut her hair short.

 The narrator has stopped receiving letters from Aida, admitting that he has begun to write them himself.
 He wants idea to be alive, assuring himself that he will one day approach his mailbox to see it full with her letters and that she is writing them as he writes his own material.

 Aida produces a comparison between rape and a sniper bullet, believing that death via a shot to the head invites instant death, while rape violates the body and produces a slow, grotesque death.
 She would rather be raped after she is fully dead, as she would like to maintain her body until she dies.
 She has begun taking different routes to visit her parents as a sniper has begun to recognize her paths and expects her.

 The narrator relays watching cockroaches scurry about his residence until he can no longer reach them beneath his futon.
 He wonders about the engine that keeps them moving, likening such a drive to Aida's sprints through sniper territory.

 Aida explains the sport murder of dogs by the snipers, an action performed out of boredom.
 She takes Kevin on a tour, afraid that the same boredom affecting the sniper may finds its way to him, leading to his departure.
 Both herself and Kevin are disconcerted by the silences between bombing rounds.
 She tells Kevin that she is pregnant.

-The narrator feels trapped and fear the that the spiders lining his room may inject him with their poison.
+The narrator feels trapped and fears that the spiders lining his room may inject him with their poison.

 Aida witnesses stray dogs tearing her aunt's corpse apart.
 Her hair is now gray, as she asks the narrator to write to her further.

 The narrator bisects a cockroach with a knife, watching its halves flail.

 Aida's childbirth fails, as she attempts to contact Kevin to no avail.

 The narrator's Polaroid camera documents his residence, though he had bought it for such a purpose; to view his objects without his own influence.

 Aida once again describes the rush of running through a sniper zone – a rush that fades as quickly as it arose, upon crossing the dangerous area.
 She states that amongst the viscera of failed traversers one may find blood and limbs and in one's own pockets a "worthless" coin.